BlueDiamond07/Collective_perception/README.md

 # Reducing uncertainty in collective perception using self-organized hierarchy

-This repository contains the Lua controllers and loop functions of four approaches to collective perception (HIER, STIG, MEAN, VOTE) which have been implemented in the ARGoS simulator (https://github.com/ilpincy/argos3).
+This repository contains the Lua controllers and loop functions of approaches to collective perception which have been implemented in the ARGoS simulator (https://github.com/ilpincy/argos3).

+There are four approaches (please see the associated paper for details):

+- HIER approach (MNS directory)
+- STIG approach (Pheromone directory)
+- MEAN approach (Voter-Mean directory)
+- VOTE approach (Voter-Mean directory)

 ## Configuring and running experiments